 Connect with people like you, and get expert guidance on living a healthy life.

 Sign up to receive WebMD's award-winning content delivered to your inbox.

-WebMD explains the different types of congenital heart disease in infants, children and adults.
+WebMD explains different types of congenital heart disease in infants, children and adults.

 ©2005-2016 WebMD, LLC.
 All rights reserved.

 WebMD does not provide medical advice, diagnosis or treatment.
 See additional information.